Glossary

 SLI: (Starting, lighting and Ignition): A vehicle battery whose primary function is starting the vehicle.
 They're designed to supply high rates of current for brief periods of time, and cannot be deeply discharged.

 Split Beads: Ferrite split beads come in various sizes and mixtures.
 They're called split beads because the are divided along their length.
 They're usually enclosed in a snap-on plastic cover so they can be easily placed over existing wiring without the need to splice into the wiring.
 They act like chokes, and when properly applied reduce or eliminate RFI ingress and egress.
-They have little if any effect on AFI.
+They have little if any affect on AFI.

 SRS: Supplemental Restraint System.
 Typically called an airbag, they are actually filled with an explosive material that when ignited can inflate the bag in a few milliseconds (up to 200 mph).